SkypLabs/blog.skyplabs.net/_drafts/scapy-sniffing-inside-a-thread.md

         elif lock.acquire(block, timeout):
     KeyboardInterrupt

-When `CTRL+C` is pressed, a `SIGTERM` signal is sent to the process executing the Python script, trigging its exit routine.
+When `CTRL+C` is pressed, a `SIGTERM` signal is sent to the process executing the Python script, triggering its exit routine.
 However, as said in the [official documentation about signals][python3-signal], only the main thread receives signals:

 > Python signal handlers are always executed in the main Python thread, even if the signal was received in another thread.

 As a result, when `CTRL+C` is pressed, only the main thread raises a `KeyboardInterrupt` exception.
 The sniffing thread will continue its infinite sniffing loop, blocking at the same time the call of `sniffer.join()`.

-So, how can the sniffing thread be stopped if it's not by signals?
+So, how can the sniffing thread be stopped if not by signals?
 Let's have a look at this next example:

 {% gist SkypLabs/06bd7f414f51d700e04be705cb32659d sniff_thread_issue_2.py %}

 As you may have noticed, we are now using the `stop_filter` parameter in the `sniff` function call.
 This parameter expects to receive a function which will be called after each new packet to evaluate if the sniffer should continue its job or not.
 An `Event` object named `stop_sniffer` is used for that purpose.
 It is set to `true` when the `join` method is called to stop the thread.

-Is it the end of the story?
+Is this the end of the story?
 Not really...

     $ sudo python3 sniff_thread_issue_2.py
     [*] Start sniffing...
     ^C[*] Stop sniffing
     [!]
 New Packet: 10.137.2.30 -> 10.137.2.1

 One side effect remains.
 Because the `should_stop_sniffer` method is called only once after each new packet, if it returns `false`, the sniffer will continue its job, going back to its infinite sniffing loop.
-It is why the sniffer stopped one packet ahead of the keyboard interruption.
+This is why the sniffer stopped one packet ahead of the keyboard interruption.

 A solution would be to force the sniffing thread to stop.
 As explained in the [official documentation about threading][python3-threading], it is possible to flag a thread as a daemon thread for that purpose: